 Head of research funding at Prostate Cancer UK, Simon Greiveson, said “These findings may give doctors another warning sign to look out for.
 Unlike other known risk factors, being overweight is a risk factor men can do something to change.”

-Thea Cunningham, health information officer at Cancer Research UK, said more research was required to understand the link between excess weight and prostate cancer.
+Thea Cunningham, the health information officer at Cancer Research UK, said more research was required to understand the link between excess weight and prostate cancer.

 “It isn’t clear whether excess weight itself is causing men to develop aggressive prostate cancers, or if prostate cancers are less likely to be picked up at an early stage in overweight men, meaning their prostate cancer may be aggressive or advanced by the time it is diagnosed.”